Ever wondered what it’s like to be a digital nomad?

 What must-have gear do you keep in your suitcase?

-Tobi: Since we always try to improve our blog with great pictures and videos, our must-have gear is all about tech and gadgets.
+Tobi: Since we always try to improve our Home Is Where Your Bag Is blog with great pictures and videos, our must-have gear is all about tech and gadgets.
 For instance, there is our newest toy the DJI Mavic, so we can level up our travel videos with some nice drone shots.
 In addition, we always take our GoPro Hero5, Canon G9X and our Laptops.
 That’s all we need to work and it’s going everywhere with us.

 How do you earn a living from the road?

 Tobi: Most of our income comes from the blog with classic affiliate marketing, sponsored posts and ads.
-Our biggest source of earnings are ebooks and printed books, which we are selling on our blog.
+Our biggest source of earnings are ebooks and printed books, which we are selling on our Home Is Where Your Bag Is.
 In addition, I am freelancing as a translator and copywriter.
 Marcel does some freelancing jobs from time to time as a graphic and web designer.

 Marcel: Our best source of affiliate marketing is definitely Agoda.
 With hotel recommendations we make the greatest part of affiliate marketing income.
 At the moment we are also trying with booking.com, which is improving slowly.
 Another good source for us is the partner program of DKB, a German bank that provides credit cards that are suitable for travelers.
 In Germany this bank is very popular with travelers and you can get a very good commission per sale.
 The third largest affiliate marketing income is Amazon which we’re constantly trying to improve.
 It could perform much better to be honest but we’re on a good way I think.